-Dental Braces For Improving your Smile
+Dental Braces for Improving Your Smile

-We promise to deliver the highest possible level of quality care to our patients and aim to provide you with the best value for your investment in our services.
+We promise to deliver the highest possible level of quality care to our patients and aim to provide you with value for your investment in our services.
 Our prices reflect the whole package which includes all x-rays, follow-up consultations, impressions, retainers and braces for both upper & lower arches.
-There are simply no hidden charges.
+There are no hidden charges.
 The option to break down the payment into progressive payments is also available for our patients who are more comfortable with partial payment plans.

 Common Orthodontic Issues

 The price of orthodontic treatment varies according to each patient’s needs.
 As each individual is unique, there will be differing goals of treatment depending on the presenting clinical situation.
 Our clinicians will advise you on the best suitable type of braces treatment.
 The cost of treatment will be discussed once all the information required is established.

 Orthodontic treatment is generally regarded as an aesthetic procedure.
 The Medisave Board therefore does not allow the use of Medisave to finance orthodontic treatment.
 However, if adjunct surgical procedures are required as part of braces treatment, Medisave can then be used to finance this portion of the treatment.
 For more details on Medisave coverage, please visit our Medisave page.

 Please check with your insurance advisors on your dental insurance coverage.
 Our patient care counsellors are able to assist with the details on your insurance claim forms.
 You will then submit the necessary documentation required to your insurer.
 You may enquire through our website to check if your insurance company has an existing arrangement with our clinic.

 Frequently Asked Questions about Braces